 Take a walk on the wild side

 We’re talking wildflowers!
-There’s lots of beautiful green spaces in London and there’s probably one waiting to be discovered just a short walk from you. 💐
+There’s lots of beautiful green spaces in London.
+There’s probably one waiting to be discovered just a short walk from you. 💐

 “I’ve started letting the dog walk me – no route, I just follow where he wants to go.
-I’m lucky to live next to Wimbledon common and recently discovered lots of new paths, routes and ponds I need to drag the dog out of!” 🐕
+I’m lucky to live next to Wimbledon common.
+I recently discovered lots of new paths, routes and ponds I need to drag the dog out of!” 🐕

 Amy – Public Affairs and External Relations